shivamashtikar/Obsidian-Quick-Start-Vault/Readme.md

 ## [[Templates/Daily|Daily Notes]]

-- template for daily note,
+- template for daily note
+- Create Daily notes using calendar or Daily Notes button
+- write in different section as needed
 ## [[Templates/Project|Project]]

 - Use this template for creating Project Notes